New Jersey Birth Malpractice Lawyer

 How does Medical Malpractice lead to Birth Injuries in New Jersey?

 Medical professionals have a big job.
 They need to be careful and pay close attention during pregnancy, labor, and delivery.
 When they make a mistake, it can have terrible effects.
+Medical negligence in the NICU can happen when caretakers fail to recognize the need for respiratory support promptly, leading to serious brain damage.
 Here are some ways medical malpractice can lead to birth injuries:

 • Not monitoring the baby properly: Doctors and nurses need to watch the baby’s heart rate very closely during labor.
 If they miss signs that the baby isn’t getting enough oxygen or is in distress, they might not act fast enough.